fusion809/fusion809.github.io-old2/_posts/SS/terminals.md

 ### Xfce Terminal
 {% include Links/image.html image="Xfce-terminal.png" width="1000px" float="none" description="Xfce4 Terminal 0.6.3 running under Moksha" %}
 {% include Links/links.html package="x11-terms/xfce4-terminal" program="Xfce Terminal" link="http://docs.xfce.org/apps/terminal/start" wp="Terminal_(Xfce)" %} is the terminal emulator of Xfce.
 I have personally found it, despite using more RAM than LXTerminal, less customizable and feature-packed.
 It is based on the GTK+3 toolkit.
+It does have one feature I like that LXTerminal lacks: it provides tab highlighting on unseen output.

 #### Rating(s)
 {% include_relative BS/TE-ratings.html availability="10.
 Comes pre-installed on the Xfce edition of Sabayon" customizability="7.
 The keyboard shortcuts are not even customizable." features="7." sru="9." gist="f250f470f12f08613b54" overall="8" %}